kshedden/cscar-unix-data/um_machines.md

 flux-login.arc-ts.umich.edu (requires two-factor authentication)
 ```

-If you do not have an AFS/IFS allocation you will not be able to
+If you do not have an AFS/IFS allocation you may not be able to
 connect to these machines.
 You can request an allocation at the
 following page: